 This according to “Driving change, sparking debate: Chi Bulag and the morin huur in Inner Mongolia, China” by Charlotte D’Evelyn (Yearbook for traditional music XLVI pp. 89–113).

-Below, Wan ma benteng in a performance by Bulag and ten thousand galloping students.
+Below, Wan ma benteng in a performance by Bulag and his galloping students.